Shenn299/HEIGVD-amtBootcampApp/README.md

 ## Goal of the project
 All guests can visit the landing page and sign up to the web application.
-All users who have an account on the application can do these additional things:
+All users who have an account on the application can do these additional things :

 1. log in
 2. access the home page
 3. access the single page app called "userManager.html" to get a list of all users who have an account on this application